Julian-604/ALL/README.md

 #### Application

+Functions of Layer 7 include:

 This layer is closest to the end user
-Interacts with software applications, for example web browser(Brave, Firefox, Chrome, etc) HTTP and HTTPS are layer 7 protocols https://www.silkroad.com
+Interacts with software applications, for instance web browser(Brave, Firefox, Chrome, etc) HTTP and HTTPS are layer 7 protocols https://www.silkroad.com

-Functions of Layer 7 include:

 identifying communication partners
 Synchronizing communication